martinvelez/w32evol/README.md

 	$ wineconsole install.exe

-I have installed MASM32 using wine in two different Ubuntu machines and the MASM32 libraries have not been built successfully.
+I have installed MASM32 using wine in two different Ubuntu machines and the MASM32 libraries have not been built successfully in either machine.
 I had to build the libraries myself.

 	user@host:~/.wine/drive_c/masm32$ ls
 	gtstbd.qsc  	dlgtmplt.qsc  licence       mnutoasm.exe   qetxt.bin     topgun.exe